 If Bill Nye “the Science Guy” were to design the world’s most fun-packed laboratory, odds are he’d look to OMSI (Oregon Museum of Science and Industry) for inspiration.
 Inside, brainpower boosts — and belly laughs — come courtesy of hundreds of interactive displays.
 Ride in a motion simulator, sit back for an IMAX film, then board a full-size submarine — the USS Blueback — docked outside in the Willamette River.

 Budding biologists flock to the World Forestry Center and the adjacent Oregon Zoo, where 64 park-like acres boast natural enclosures that evoke everything from African savannahs to tropical rainforests.
+Kids can hop aboard the newly renovated and solar powered Zoo Train, a steam locomotive that dates back to the 1950s.

 The Portland Art Museum offers family-focused tours every Sunday (psst: kids under 17 get in free).
 Cap the day at McMenamins Kennedy School, where class consists of watching movies on a big screen and snacking on slices of pizza.
 Plus, mom and dad can sip on a wide selection of local handcrafted ales.